Jyotirmoy-Bhardwaj/estimator-KF/README.md

 # state-Estimation-KF

 <p align=justify>
-Water demand management is one of the fundamental challenges of any urban Water Distribution Network (WDN).
+This is an **estimation problem**.Water demand management is one of the fundamental challenges of any urban Water Distribution Network
+(WDN).
 In WDNs, multiple cascaded water tanks (or reservoirs) are the major source of water supply.
 Hence, maintaining the satisfactory water level in distribution tanks in an online fashion, as per user demand, is the most important challenge of any WDN.
 In addition, it is very important to estimate the water levels of individual tanks as per